 2020 – The EYFRC transitioned to virtual and outdoor programming to meet the needs of Regina’s families during the pandemic.
 The three centres located in Regina schools remained closed, and a new space was purchased and renovated in anticipation of re-opening.

-2018 – The Miller EYFRC relocated to St. Matthew School in June.
+2018 – The Miller EYFRC relocated to St. Matthew School.

 2013 – The first two Early Years Family Resource Centres opened at Scott Collegiate and the Gathering Place in early spring.